JohnnyFee/johnnyfee.github.io/source/_posts/2014-03-18-nodejs-express.md

             p #{message}

 Express also comes with a default 500 error handler that will pass on the control to the next error handler, if there is one beyond it.
 The 500 error is handled by adding a middleware with an arity of four.
-Since we want to override the default 500 error handler provided by the routermiddleware, we would need to add our handler after the routermiddleware.
+Since we want to override the default 500 error handler provided by the router middleware, we would need to add our handler after the router middleware.

-Add the following middleware after the routermiddleware:
+Add the following middleware after the router middleware:

     app.use(function(error, req, res, next) {
         res.status(500);